Strategic Proposal · v2 · For Mindlink · April 2026

 Medium

-Producer + freelancer profiles add UX and data model complexity.
+Producer + freelancer profiles plus scoped Team Member permissions add UX and data model complexity.

-→ Get Mindlink's recommendation on the cleanest pattern before building.
+→ Get Mindlink's recommendation on both patterns before building.
+Start Team Member permissions tight; loosen on feedback.

 Low